ishikawa-group/python_basic_tutorial/function.md

 print(i)  # => not defined
 ```
 * This is because `i` in the above funcion is *local variable*.
-* Instead, variables defined outside the function is *global variable* so it can be accessed even inside the function.
+* Instead, variables defined outside the function is *global variable* so they can be accessed even inside the function.
 ```python {cmd}
 i = 10
 def hello():